msupply-foundation/msupply_docs/content/docs/getting_started/report.md

 ![print button](/docs/getting_started/images/print_button.png)

-When printing, a PDF file is generated for you, which will then open in a new browser tab.
+A print preview window will open showing you what will be printed and allowing you to select the printer.
 This can then be printed using your browser by clicking print or using `control`+`P` (if using windows) or `cmd`+`P` keys on your keyboard (if using a mac).